miangelisse-ux/kairoslive/README.md

 Kairos Live is designed to streamline live church presentation workflows by centralizing scripture projection, media control, and service management into a single real-time platform.

-The system reduces presentation friction during services, improves volunteer coordination, and enables churches to manage live displays from multiple devices.
+The system reduces presentation friction during services, improves volunteer coordination, and enables churches to manage live displays from multiple devices in real time.

-It functions as a lightweight SaaS workflow platform for real-time worship presentation and service operations.
+It functions as a cloud-hosted SaaS workflow platform for worship presentation and live service operations.

 ---